Chapter Bylaws

 Section 3.
 Meetings.

-The meetings of the Executive Committee will be held at the call of the Chair at such intervals as may be determined by a prior Executive Committee Meeting or by consultation with any four (4) members of the Executive Committee.
+The meetings of the Executive Committee will be held at the call of the Co-Chairs at such intervals as may be determined by a prior Executive Committee Meeting or by consultation with any four (4) members of the Executive Committee.
 All members of the Executive Committee must (ordinarily) be given four (4) days oral, written, or electronic notice of regular Executive Committee Meetings; a 24-hour notice may be given under emergency circumstances.

 Section 4.
 Quorum.